yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="enable_jsvm"></a> enable_jsvm

 By default we have now disabled the JavaScript middleware system to ensure higher performance on nodes.
-If you are using the JSVM (custom middleware, or virtual paths), then enable this setting.
+If you are using the JSVM (custom middleware, or virtual endpoints), then enable this setting.

 ### <a name="enable_custom_domains"></a> enable_custom_domains